DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 }
 ~~~

-We have created two sets of routes: one for the *tasks* entity and one for the *links* one.
-Correspondingly, the *“/data/task”* URL will serve for requests related
+We have created two sets of routes: one for the *tasks* entity and another one for the *links* one.
+Correspondingly, the *"/data/task"* URL will serve for requests related
-to the operations with tasks and the *“/data/link”* URL will be used to handle requests containing data for operations with links.
+to the operations with tasks and the *"/data/link"* URL will be used to handle requests containing data for operations with links.

 The requests types are pretty simple: